Enabling Better Decisions with Multi-Agent Systems

 However, creating predictive models to make actionable insights from is difficult with today’s technology.
 As the COVID-19 outbreak unfolds, new data will continually emerge and it’s vital that governments and businesses can rapidly and effectively respond.

 Governments must be decisive in order to distribute resources and save lives.
 Accurate modelling has helped South Korea achieve the lowest death rate of all countries with significant numbers of patients.

-Enabled by early testing, South Korea was then able to model the spread and implement the most effective models quickly – “deploying a range of legal, medical, technological and public communication efforts.”
-As such, they were able to achieve inspiring results without implementing draconian measures such as cordoning off entire cities or implementing nationwide shutdowns.
+Enabled by early testing, South Korea was then able to map the potential spread and implement the most effective solutions quickly – “deploying a range of legal, medical, technological and public communication efforts.”
+As such they were able to achieve inspiring results without implementing draconian measures such as cordoning off entire cities, like neighbouring China.